 Alta Langa is one of the most scenic parts of Piedmont.
-It’s a strip of hilly land at the border with Liguria that includes the provinces of Cuneo, Asti and Alessandria.
+It’s a strip of hilly land at the border with Liguria that includes the provinces of Cuneo, Asti, and Alessandria.

 Despite being far from the glamour of Barolo (which is pretty close, by the way), the villages of Alta Langa are full of character and rustic charm, with a fantastic combination of picturesque cobbled streets, old-style trattorie and slow rhythms of life.

-We stayed at I Pascoli di Amaltea, an organic farm located in Mombarcaro, the highest village in Alta Langa.
-From here, views extend as far as the Ligurian sea on a clear day!
-The place is run by a young couple, Arianna and Alessandro, who chose sustainable agriculture as their profession and way of life.
+We stayed at Pascoli di Amaltea, an organic farm located in Mombarcaro, the highest village of Alta Langa.
+From here, views extend as far as the Ligurian Sea on a clear day!
+The farm is run by a young couple, Arianna and Alessandro, who chose sustainable agriculture as their profession and way of life.

 They breed Langhe sheep and goats and have a small cheese factory where they produce delicious raw milk cheeses.
-The great thing is that these guys totally respect the animals’ natural breeding cycle, meaning that no cheese has the same taste and appearance (in fact, this totally depends on the type of grass and the season).
+The great thing is that these guys totally respect the animals’ natural breeding cycle, meaning that no cheese has the same taste and appearance (in fact, this totally depends on the season and the type of grass the sheep eat).

-Breakfast is totally home-made and organic, with cakes, cheese, marmalade and freshly picked fruit.
-Oh, and coffee is served in classic moka pots, just the way most of us Italians prepare it at home (quite unusual to see in most accommodations).
+Breakfast is totally home-made and organic, with cakes, cheese, marmalade, and freshly picked fruit.
+Oh, and coffee is served in classic Moka pots, just the way most of us Italians prepare it at home (quite unusual to see in most accommodations).

 Arianna and Alessandro are amazing hosts and make you instantly feel as if you are visiting friends.
 They show you around, sharing their story and the challenges of running a farm with an open heart.
 They also organize tasting sessions of the cheeses and cured meat they produce, all washed down with a bottle of red wine and Alessandro’s home-made liqueurs (just for an extra 20 euros).